Normalised Degree Variance: Normalised Degree Variance

-where $^{*}$ comes from the fact that $2m\leq n(n-1)$. \end{proof} \end{proposition} We now have a valid normalisation of degree variance, but its properties with respect to quasi-star and quasi-complete graphs remain to be seen.
-Further, we must check its behaviour with respect to network size and density.
+Note that the matter of complete and empty graphs is a purely technical point.
+In almost all practical applications networks exhibit non-trivial topologies with $d\in(0,1)$.
+Now, clearly $\bar{v}$ attains its lower bound, 0, for all regular graphs (where $v(G) = 0$ and given previous discussion of empty and complete graphs).
+It remains to assess how good is the upper bound of 1.
+Further, we must check $\bar{v}$'s behaviour with respect to network size and density.
 The following results prove that $\bar{v}(G)$ for a star graph of size $n$ tends to 1 as $n\rightarrow\infty$, and that perfect quasi-star graphs are a decreasing function of density, thus the star graph is always maximal amongst them.
 These results validate degree variance as a relevant measure of heterogeneity and, as far as we are aware, the only normalised measure of heterogeneity that is valid for all simple graphs, including those with isolated nodes.

-\begin{corollary} Let $G^{*}(n,p)$ be the perfect quasi-star graph with $n$ nodes and $p$ dominant nodes, then the following statements hold: \begin{enumerate} \item $\bar{v}(G^{*}(n,1)) \rightarrow 1$ as $n\rightarrow\infty$ \item $\bar{v}(G^{*}(n,p))$ is a monotonically decreasing function with respect to $p$ for $n\geq1, p\geq 0\in\mathbb{R}$ \end{enumerate} \begin{proof} \begin{enumerate} \item For a perfect quasi-star graph, $m$ is made up of $p$ dominant nodes of degree $n-1$ and $n-p$ nodes of degree $p$.
+\begin{corollary} Let $G^{*}(n,r)$ be the perfect quasi-star graph with $n$ nodes and $r$ dominant nodes, then the following statements hold: \begingroup \begin{enumerate} \item $\bar{v}(G^{*}(n,1)) \rightarrow 1$ as $n\rightarrow\infty$ \item $\bar{v}(G^{*}(n,r))$ is a monotonically decreasing function with respect to $r$ for $n\geq1, r\geq 0\in\mathbb{R}$ \end{enumerate} \endgroup \begin{proof} \begin{enumerate} \item For a perfect quasi-star graph, $m$ is made up of $r$ dominant nodes of degree $n-1$ and $n-r$ nodes of degree $r$.
 The general degree sequence of a perfect quasi-star graph is thus